Ex-Red Sox OF Renfroe hits 2-run HR, Brewers top Boston 9-4 - WHIZ News

+BOSTON (AP) — A little time off at the All-Star break looks like it was all the Milwaukee Brewers needed to get rolling.

-BOSTON (AP) — Hunter Renfroe belted a two-run homer over the Green Monster, Eric Lauer pitched five innings of one-run ball for his first victory in over a month and the Milwaukee Brewers beat fading Boston 9-4 on Saturday, sending the Red Sox to their 13th loss in 16 games.
+Hunter Renfroe belted a two-run homer over the Green Monster, Eric Lauer pitched five innings of one-run ball for his first victory in over a month and the Brewers beat fading Boston 9-4 on Saturday, sending the Red Sox to their 13th loss in 16 games.

 Milwaukee, playing in Boston for the first time since 2014, will try for a sweep of the three-game series Sunday.

+“I would probably say this is the best we’ve played as a team,” said Brewers reliever Devin Williams, who extended his club-record for a single season with his 30th straight scoreless appearance.
+“I think we’re all kind of clicking on all cylinders right now.”

+While the Brewers are going in one direction, the Red Sox are the opposite.

-Christian Vázquez and Xander Bogaerts each had an RBI single for Boston, which is last in the AL East and has dropped seven of nine in a season-long 10-day game homestand.
+Christian Vázquez and Xander Bogaerts each had an RBI single for Boston, which is last in the AL East and has dropped seven of nine in a season-high 10-day game homestand.

+“We’ve been talking about, we need to get to the next level,” Boston manager Alex Cora said.
+“It seems like we haven’t been able to do that throughout the season, let’s be honest.
+We take a few steps forward and a lot of steps back.”

 Renfroe, who played one season with the Red Sox before being traded to the Brewers last November, belted a curveball from Nick Pivetta (8-8) into the second row of seats for his 18th homer, making it 4-1 in the fifth.
 Pivetta dropped to one knee after Renfroe made contact and didn’t turn to look.